nasserman/exhtml/readme.md

-Using this extension, you can load multiple instances of installed modules within it. it can be used as replacement for standard html module (based on that actually) and used as a simple page builder.
+By using this extension, you can load multiple instances of installed modules within it. it can be used as replacement for standard html module (based on that actually) and used as a simple page builder.

 for example you can
 1- create any module you like to use,